 - Remove the tikkis from the pan and place them on a paper towel to absorb excess oil, if any.

 - Place two warm tikkis on a serving plate.
-Pour a spoon of yogurt on each.
+Pour a spoonful of yogurt on each.
 Pour some sweet-sour chutney and green chutney over it.

 How to Make Green Chutney

-- Take 4 tbsp mint leaves, 3 tbsp coriander leaves, 1/2 inch ginger piece, two green chilies, 1 garlic cloves, 1/2 teaspoon lemon juice, and salt in a mixer/grinder.
-Grind them adding water to get a smooth paste.
+- In a mixer/grinder, add the mint leaves, coriander leaves, ginger, green chilies, garlic clove, lemon juice, and salt.
+Grind, adding water, to get a smooth paste.

 - Transfer the chutney to a bowl.